Doctrine of Estoppel

 - Estoppel by Conduct: This types of estoppel generally arise from any agreement, negligence or misrepresentation.
 If anyone directly or indirectly gives consent to do or not to do something then he/she is liable his/her conduct and he can’t question the legality of the law upon which someone gave consent to his/her word.
 Section 115 and 117 of the Indian Evidence Act deals with estoppel by representation by act or conduct and estoppel by agreement or contract accordingly.

-Also, there is estoppel on a point of law, promissory estoppel, propriety estoppel, estoppel on Benami transaction, etc.
+Also, there is estoppel on a point of law, promissory estoppel, propriety estoppel, estoppel on Benami transactions, etc.

 Evolution of the Doctrine of Estoppel